sivagms/acrdocs/container-registry-get-access.md

 **Important**

-Once you see that the state of your request is Pending, please send an email to `sajaya` or `sivag` to approve the feature registration request.
+Once you see that the state of your request is Pending, please send an email to `SteveLas@Microsoft.com` to approve the feature registration request.
 After your request if approved, you are ready to use the Container Registry private preview!